On the Complexity of Lombardi Graph Drawing: Complexity of Lombardi Drawability

 Let~$e$ be an edge of a circle gadget with endpoints~$u$ and~$v$ and let~$c$ be the circle that~$u$ and~$v$ lie on in~$\Gamma_\gamma$.
 By construction, $e$ was obtained by joining the $j$-th half-edge in clockwise order in the first quadrant of~$u$ with the $j$-th half-edge in counterclockwise order in the second quadrant of~$v$ for some~$j$.
 Thus the two angles between~$c$ and the arc representing~$e$ at~$u$ and~$v$ are equal and in~$[0,\pi/2)$.
 There is exactly one circular arc that~$e$ can be drawn onto~\cite[Property~$1$]{Duncan2012_Lombardi}.

 Lastly, we need to make sure that the vertices of degree~$1$ that resulted from unjoined half-edges are drawn such that they do not lie on any other edge.
-This can be achieved by making them sufficiently short. \end{proof}
+This can be achieved by drawing the half-edges sufficiently short. \end{proof}

 \begin{lemma} If~$G_\calD$ has a Lombardi drawing~$\Gamma$ respecting~$\calR_\calD$, then~$\calD$ is stretchable. \end{lemma}

 \begin{proof} Recall that edges of~$G_\calD$ are mapped to circular arcs or line segments in~$\Gamma$ and that each vertex has perfect angular resolution.
 We begin by analyzing how the cycle~$C_\gamma = (v_1^l, \ldots, v_n^l, v_1^r, \ldots, v_n^r)$ in~$G_\calD$ must be drawn in~$\Gamma$.
 We can assume that~$v_1^l$, $v_n^r$ and~$v_{n-1}^r$ do not lie on a common line and that the edge between~$v_1^l$ and~$v_n^r$ is mapped to a circular arc~$a$ (by a suitable circle inversion).
 Then by Lemma~\ref{lem:circle_forcing} all vertices and edges of~$C_\gamma$ lie on the underlying circle~$c_\gamma$ of~$a$.